CHANGE IN ASSESSMENT

 DECLINE IN VALUE - PROP 8

 If the market value of a property as of January 1 is lower than the assessed value, the assessed value can be temporarily reduced.
 This decline in value may be the result of changes in the real estate market, the neighborhood, or the property itself.
 The assessed value will be reduced only after a review by the Assessor’s Office.
 If the assessed value is reduced, it will be reviewed annually as long as necessary.
-To request a review of an assessed value, call 223-6351 (8am - 5pm) or fill out and mail in the review form on this site.
-Click here for form.
+To request a review of an assessed value, call 223-6351 (8am - 5pm) or submit the "Request for Assessment Review" found in the "Forms" section.

 If all or part of the improvements on a property are removed, the assessed value may be lowered.